mhlr/cartographer/README.md

 next step:

-tree map where silhouette score is used for sizing label is used for cluster mapping color is used to denote how relevant an entry is to the corpus
+Tree map where silhouette score is used for sizing, label is used for cluster mapping, and color is used to denote how relevant an entry is to the corpus

 (Rakshak does before next meet)